JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ```

 Kotlin classes have a `KotlinBase` base class in Objective-C, the class extends
 the `NSObject` class there.
-There are also have wrappers for collections and exceptions.
+There are also wrappers for collections and exceptions.
 Most of the collection types are mapped to similar collection types from the other side:

 |Kotlin|Swift|Objective-C|